atomiclaboratory/.github/profile/README.md

 ### :book: About

 At aTomic Lab, we believe in the power of interdisciplinary research.
-Marrying biology with computation, our repositories are a testament to our dedication in uncovering the mysteries of the immune system.
-Whether you're a fellow scientist, a developer, or just an enthusiast, there's something here for everyone.
-Dive in!
+Marrying biology with computation, our repositories are a testament in uncovering the mysteries of the immune system.
+Whether you're a fellow scientist, a developer, or just an enthusiast, Dive in!

 ---